Curved Corner Contribution to the Entanglement Entropy in an Anisotropic Spacetime

 \abstract

-We study the holographic entanglement entropy of anisotropic and nonconformal theories that are holographically dual to geometries with hyperscaling violation, parameterized by two parameters $z$ and $\theta$.
-In the vacuum state of a conformal field theory, it is known that the entanglement entropy of a kink region contains a logarithmic universal term which is only due to the singularity of the entangling surface.
-But, we show that the effects of the singularity as well as anisotropy of spacetime on the entanglement entropy exhibit themselves in various forms depending on $z$ and $\theta$ ranges.
-We identify the structure of various divergences that may be appear in the entanglement entropy, specially those which give rise to a universal contribution in the form of the logarithmic or double logarithmic terms.
+In this article, we explore the divergences and universal terms of the holographic entanglement entropy for singular regions in anisotropic and nonconformal theories that are holographically dual to geometries with a hyperscaling violation, parameterized by two parameters $z$ and $\theta$.
+We study a curved corner in anisotropic space with arbitrary $\theta$ and $z$.
+We choose the region to be shape invariant under the scaling of spacetime.
+For this case, we show that the contribution of the singularity to the entanglement entropy depends on $z$ and $\theta$ values.
+We identify the structure of various divergences that may appear, especially those which give rise to a universal contribution in the form of logarithmic or double logarithmic terms.
 In the range $z>1$, for values $z=2k/(2k-1)$ with some integer $k$ and $\theta=0$, Lifshitz geometry, we find a double logarithmic term.
-In the range $0<z$, for values $\theta=1-2n|z-1|$ with some integer $n$ we find a logarithmic term.
+In the range $z<0$, for values $\theta=1-2n|z-1|$ with some integer $n$ we find a logarithmic term.

 PACS numbers: 03.65.Ud, 11.25.Tq\\

 \textbf{Keywords:} AdS/CFT, Entanglement Entropy